GridLights/mobileapp/UI_Wiring_and_Validation_Checklist.md

 ## Quick summary
 - Power toggle (PowerSwitch → LedGrid → IndexPage → webservices) — wired and functional.
 - Brightness and Frequency sliders (IndexPage) — wired (debounced) and call `webservices`.
-- Many new controls (Speed slider, Effects dropdown, Randomizer controls, Sequencer start/stop, Settings connect/disconnect, Journey start)
-- are present visually but are only partially wired or are placeholders that only log to console.
+  Fix MainLayout preload emitter its - I implemented the following wiring in this session (see details below):
+  - IndexPage: Speed slider (`speedValue`) handler and Effects dropdown (`applySelectedEffect`).
+  - JourneysPage: wired `SolExpansionItem` `journey-start` to call the journey engine (`startJourney`).
+  - SequencerPage: implemented `startSequence` / `stopSequence` runner that iterates `effectQueue` and sends simple commands to `webservices`.
+  - SettingsPage: added Connect / Disconnect handlers, device IP input + Save, and placeholder scan/search hooks.

+- Many other controls remain intentionally ORPHANED (Randomizer driver, advanced network discovery, firmware upload flow) — these are listed below with suggested wiring.

 ---

 ## Global items to check
-- [ ] WebSocket connection: `src/webservices.js` initializes WebSocket and exposes `sendCommandToWebSocket`, `initWebSocket`, `subscribeToLiveStream`, `closeWebSocket`.
+- [x] WebSocket connection: `src/webservices.js` initializes WebSocket and exposes `sendCommandToWebSocket`, `initWebSocket`, `subscribeToLiveStream`, `closeWebSocket`.
 - [ ] Preload event in `MainLayout.vue`: `@vue:mounted` does not fire by default — replace with a real emitted event or a direct call from each page's `mounted()`.
 - [ ] BottomTabBar active tab highlighting: `q-tabs` is bound to a literal `modelValue="tab"` — not reactive.
 Consider binding to route or removing `modelValue`.